christo/revenge/README.md

 ## Quick Start

-After checking out this repo, from a shell in the root directory, run the sanity script to check you have the relevant tools installed:
+After checking out this repo, from a shell in the root directory, run the sanity script to check you have the relevant/recommended tools installed:

 ```shell
 ./sanity.sh